Characters of Kingdom Hearts: Party members and summons

-Several games in the Kingdom Hearts series feature computer-controlled characters that are added to the player's party in a specific world.
-The first game features six different party members in addition to Donald and Goofy: Tarzan in the Deep Jungle; Aladdin in Agrabah; Ariel in Atlantica from The Little Mermaid; Jack Skellington in Halloween Town from The Nightmare Before Christmas; Peter Pan in Never Land; and Beast from Beauty and the Beast in Hollow Bastion, a world exclusive to the series.
-In addition, there are six characters that can be acquired as summoned allies in the game: adult Simba from The Lion King, Genie from Aladdin, Dumbo, Bambi, Tinker Bell from Peter Pan, and Mushu from Mulan.
+Several games in the Kingdom Hearts series feature computer-controlled characters that join the player's party in a specific world.
+The first game features six different party members in addition to Donald and Goofy: Tarzan in Deep Jungle; Aladdin in Agrabah; Ariel in Atlantica; Jack Skellington in Halloween Town; Peter Pan in Never Land; and Beast in Hollow Bastion.
+In addition, six characters can be acquired as summoned allies: adult Simba, Genie, Dumbo, Bambi, Tinker Bell, and Mushu.
 Chain of Memories features the same party and summoned characters from the first game, with the inclusion of Cloud Strife as an additional summon.

-Aladdin, Jack, and the Beast return as party members in Kingdom Hearts II, with Ariel appearing in a non-playable capacity, and Peter Pan appearing as a summon in tandem with Tinker Bell.
-Adult Simba is featured as a full party member in The Lion Kings Pride Lands, while Mushu becomes a supporting ally in tandem with new party member Mulan in the film's Land of Dragons.
-Other new party members include Final Fantasy X character Auron in the Hercules-inspired Olympus Coliseum world, Jack Sparrow in the Pirates of the Caribbeans Port Royal, and Tron in Space Paranoids.
-Chicken Little and Stitch are included as new summons.Birth by Sleep removes the standard party system utilized by previous games, instead using characters as temporary partners during certain portions of the game.
-These characters are Prince Phillip in Enchanted Dominion, based on Sleeping Beauty; Hercules and Zack Fair in Olympus Coliseum, with the latter being based on his Final Fantasy VII: Crisis Core appearance; and Stitch, named "Experiment 626", in the Lilo & Stitch-inspired Deep Space.
+Aladdin, Jack, and the Beast return as party members in Kingdom Hearts II, with Ariel appearing in a non-playable capacity, and Peter Pan appearing as a summon along with Tinker Bell.
+Adult Simba is featured as a party member in the Pride Lands, while Mushu becomes a supporting ally along with new party member Mulan in the Land of Dragons.
+Other new party members include Auron in Olympus Coliseum, Jack Sparrow in Port Royal, and Tron in Space Paranoids.
+Chicken Little and Stitch are also included as new summons.Birth by Sleep removes the standard party system utilized by previous games, instead using characters as temporary partners during certain portions of the game.
+These characters are Prince Phillip in Enchanted Dominion; Hercules and Zack Fair in Olympus Coliseum, with the latter being based on his appearance in Final Fantasy VII: Crisis Core; and Stitch, who is named "Experiment 626", in Deep Space.

-Hercules and Jack Sparrow return as party members in Kingdom Hearts III, with new party members including Woody and Buzz Lightyear from Toy Story, Rapunzel and Flynn Rider from Tangled, James P. Sullivan and Mike Wazowski from Monsters, Inc., Marshmallow from Frozen, and Baymax from Big Hero 6, all in worlds based on their respective films.
+Hercules and Jack Sparrow return as party members in Kingdom Hearts III, with new party members including Woody and Buzz Lightyear, Rapunzel and Flynn Rider, James P. Sullivan and Mike Wazowski, Marshmallow, and Baymax, in worlds based on their respective films.
 Wreck-It Ralph, Simba, Ariel, and Stitch also appear as summonable "Link" characters alongside the "Meow Wow" Dream Eater from Dream Drop Distance.